shanshan0000/lundecpp/Readme.md

 ## Course videos

-:tv: Course videos by Prof. Antoine Jouglet are on Chaoxing Platform
+:tv: Course videos by Prof. Antoine Jouglet are on Chaoxing Platform.

 ## Online QA with Zoom, each Monday 18:00-20:45